Convex Coupled Matrix and Tensor Completion: Optimization

 \section{Optimization}

-In this section we discuss optimization methods for the new completion methods proposed in \eqref{eq:coup_objective}.
-The completion models in \eqref{eq:coup_objective} for each coupled norm can be easily solved using a state of the art optimization method such as the alternating direction method of multipliers (ADMM) method \citep{Boyd:2011:DOS:2185815.2185816}.
-Next we give details on the derivation of optimization steps for the coupled norm $\| \mathcal{T} , M \|^{1}_{(\mathrm{S},\mathrm{O},\mathrm{O})}$ based on the ADMM method \citep{Boyd:2011:DOS:2185815.2185816} and the optimization procedures for other norms also follow similarly.
+In this section, we discuss optimization of the proposed completion model \eqref{eq:coup_objective}.
+The completion model \eqref{eq:coup_objective} can be easily solved for each coupled norm using a state of the art optimization method such as the alternating direction method of multipliers (ADMM) method \citep{Boyd:2011:DOS:2185815.2185816}.
+The optimization steps for the coupled norm $\| \mathcal{T} , M \|^{1}_{(\mathrm{S},\mathrm{O},\mathrm{O})}$ are derived using the ADMM method.
+The optimization steps for the other norms are similarly derived.